sap-tutorials/Tutorials/tutorials/abap-environment-abap-sql/abap-environment-abap-sql.md

       ![URL](610.png)

-  2. Login with your username and password.
+  2. Log in with your username and password.

   3. Open **Communication System** under **Communication Management**.
 Click **New**.